AmbireTech/adex-protocol/campaignSpec.md

 **NOTE:** all monetary values are represented as a string that represents a decimal BigNumber in the channel asset unit (BigNumString)

+**NOTE:** currently, we use separate `leader`/`follower` fields for validators rather than using an array of validators; this is because [Validator stack implementation](https://github.com/adexnetwork/adex-validator-stack-js), which this version of the format is intended to work with, only supports 2 validators

 * `adUnits`: an array of AdUnit
 * `leader`: a Validator, corresponding to `channel.validators[0]`; also called "Advertiser-side Platform"
 * `follower`: a Validator, corresponding to `channel.validators[1]`; also called "Publisher-side Platform"